demogitjava/LanServer/bin/README.md

 To build the image type:

+LAN
+`docker build -f LanDockerfile -t demolanserverlan .`

+WEB
-`docker build -f Dockerfile -t demolanserver .`
+`docker build -f Dockerfile -t demolanserverweb .`

 and you create a docker image with ***CentOS*** runs in a container over port 8443.